 Payments will be negotiated based on the child’s specific needs, but cannot exceed the foster care board rate the child would have received.
 Payments may be adjusted periodically based on the caregiver’s and child’s circumstances.
 Guardians may be eligible for nonrecurring expense reimbursements and medical assistance.

 21. Does Maryland offer a tuition waiver program?

 Maryland offers the Maryland Waiver, which allows foster youth and former foster youth who meet certain criteria to attend college in Maryland tuition-free.
-To be eligible, adopted youth must meet all of the following criteria:

 In addition, the Maryland Education and Training Voucher (ETV) Program offers funds to foster youth and former foster youth to enable them to attend colleges, universities, and vocational training institutions.
 Students may receive up to $5,000 a year for four years as they pursue higher education.
 The funds may be used for tuition, books, or qualified living expenses.
 These funds are available on a first-come, first-served basis